 We can observe that clubs compete aggressively to hire players – there is an active transfer market with thousands of transactions a year worldwide (globalisation has had a huge impact on the football business).
 Player characteristics are easily observed before and after they are hired, and so wages can be expected to accurately reflect player ‘productivity’ (clubs would not choose to pay more than they could afford, and players would ask for a transfer if paid less than they were worth).
 And so in football, clubs usually get what they pay for.
 Not that this relationship is perfect – random factors (good and bad luck) make this relationship much less reliable in the short term – players get injured, and have runs of unexpectedly good and bad form.
 But over time good and bad luck tend to cancel each other out, and so you get what you pay for.

 There is a market for clubs too.
 While there is a myth of eternal loyalty on the part of fans, this is true only for a small minority.
 Most fans tend to follow a team more intensively the more successful it is.
 (In 2003 Borland and MacDonald conducted a survey on the demand for sport.)
 Teams that are relegated lose large numbers of fans.
 That is why revenue is so closely related to league position – poor performance on the pitch means fewer tickets sold, less merchandising, less sponsorship and broadcast income.
-Because the football business is so competitive – so many teams competing for fans, and with the ever-present threat of relegation, most clubs are only just able to balance income and expenditure.
-(Companies House keeps and can provide financial information on English clubs.)
+Because the football business is so competitive – so many teams competing for fans, and with the ever-present threat of relegation, most clubs are only just able to balance income and expenditure. (financial information on English clubs is available Companies House website and can be accessed free of charge.)

 Against this background it is perhaps not surprising that insolvency is a common problem in football.
 Significant underperformance (either in terms of performance based on wages, or of revenues based on performance) will mean that a club cannot balance its book.
 In the last 30 years there have been about 70 cases of insolvency involving English clubs in the top four divisions.
 But this is a pan-European problem.
 According to the most recent survey of European football club finances by UEFA (UEFA, 2012), 63% of top division clubs in Europe reported an operating loss, 55% reported a net loss, 38% reported negative net equity and auditors raised ‘going concern’ doubts in 16% of cases.
 This is also not a recent problem: a British government report by Sir Norman Chester in 1968 expressed concern that football clubs might become bankrupt en masse.
 In 1983 another report by Chester suggested that without fundamental reform English football might collapse.
 (Many people believe that the turning point in English football, following 50 years of post-war decline, came after the Hillsborough disaster and the Taylor Report of 1989, which mandated all-seater stadiums and triggered an investment boom.
 But in fact attendance at English league football started to revive from 1985 onwards.)
 However, despite frequent financial failure, clubs are almost always bailed out by fans and wealthy investors – it is hard to think of one European club of any significance that has disappeared in the last 50 years, despite frequent financial crises.
-(Lago, Simmons and Szymanski described this in more detail in 2006.)
+(See Szymanski (2017) for a detailed analysis of insolvency in English football.)

 In reality football clubs are more than just businesses – they are community assets.
 Local government usually will not allow a stadium to be sold off without providing a new one for the local club.
 As a result club managers know that they can risk financial failure without risking the life of the club itself.
 This is a version of the ‘too big to fail’ problem that affects the banking industry.
 (Storm and Nielsen described this in 2012).
 UEFA has introduced the system of ‘Financial Fair Play’ to try to limit the spending of clubs.
 However, it is not clear that these regulations will really benefit the fans.
 Given that clubs never disappear it is not clear why loss making is a problem, and there is a danger that restricting spending will just cement the power of already dominant clubs.
 (Franck provided an economic rationale for FFP in 2013, whilst Peeters and Szymanski (2014) present the case against.)